 Instant Pot Orange Chicken is one of the easiest and most flavorful dishes that you can make in just 30 minutes.
 Forget about takeout, this easy dinner made with easy to find ingredients is so good that it will become a staple in your house.

-The Instant Pot Orange Chicken is made entirely in the Instant Pot, so less dishes for you to clean.
-Made with orange juice and orange zest, gives the dish an amazing fresh aroma.
-Sweet and hearty, served over brown rice, this dinner is so much healthier than takeout and also budget friendly, as you will have leftovers that taste great.
+The Instant Pot Orange Chicken is made entirely in the Instant Pot, so fewer dishes for you to clean.
+Made with orange juice and orange zest gives the dish an amazingly fresh aroma.
+Sweet and hearty, served over brown rice, this dinner is so much healthier than takeout and also budget-friendly, as you will have leftovers that taste great.